Join the next course starting 25 February 2026 Book Now

 No. To help you and the others in the session feel comfortable, they are just for young people.
 We want all the participants to have the chance to speak freely about any topic you want to talk about.

-If your parents asks how they can help ask them for a quiet, private space to join each session, ideally without interruptions.
-Provide any brothers or sisters doing the workshop at the same time a separate space and devices.
-Ask them no to listening in or sit nearby — privacy really matters here.
+If your parents ask how they can help, ask them for a quiet, private space to join each session, ideally without interruptions.
+Provide any brothers or sisters doing the workshop at the same time with a separate space and devices.
+Ask them not to listen in or sit nearby — privacy really matters here.
 You could also give them a copy of the Children’s Guide for Parents.

 Your Direction is a partnership between Restored Lives (a charity supporting people through relationship breakdown) and Spurgeons (a national children’s charity).
 It’s led by trained facilitators with experience and safeguarding in place.